Saumya4321/Hemorrhage-Detection-Brain-MRI/README.md

 <br>
 <br>
 This is lower than the first case.
-This is because the model is specifically fine-tuned for dataset-2 and though most images of dataset-1 and 2 are similar, dataset-2 has a few scan images which look totally different from dataset-1 as shown in Fig-3 (difference in data distribution - *domain shift*).
+This is because the model is specifically fine-tuned for dataset-2 and though most images of dataset-1 and 2 are similar, dataset-2 has a few scan images which look totally different from dataset-1 as shown in Fig-3 (difference in data distribution - *domain shift*)(no matter how small, it still affects the model).
 When the model is fine-tuned to adapt to this new distribution of data, it *forgets* patterns learned from the original dataset.
 <br>
 <br>